 The Master of Science in Mathematics and Physics is based on a Bachelor’s degree in mathematics and/or physics, or other degrees with corresponding documented in-depth content of mathematics and physics courses.
 The principal aim of the program is to teach students advanced mathematical and physical modelling.

 This 2-year program consists of course part and research part.
 The course part is structured in a common core of mathematics, physics and statistics courses, totalling 30 credit points.
 This secures a common basic foundation in mathematical, physical and statistical modelling.
 Additionally, specialized courses comprising 30 credit points are offered in each of these three fields.
 The research part with 60 credit points results in a master thesis.
 The student is conducting original scientific research under supervision.
 The student shall acquire knowledge in how to report and present scientific results.

 The course descriptions on the website give details about:

 The advanced courses chosen in the second term (spring term) is the basis for further work on the master thesis.
 All courses may not be taught each year.
 If there are only a few students in a course, it may be taught as a supervised self-study course.

-During the study period there are possibilities for international student exchanges at one of our partner universities.
+During the study period there are possibilities for international student exchanges at one of our partner universities in Scandinavia and Europe.